bbrown430/endless-library/README.md

 # endless-library

-endless-library is a tool to easily send e-books to your Kindle, or just download e-books to your computer.
+endless-library is a tool to easily download and send books to a Kindle, featuring Goodreads list imports, and intuitive CLI search functionality.

 ## Features